archehr-qa/archehr-qa.github.io/index.md

 The dataset consists of questions (inspired by real patient questions) and associated EHR data (derived from the MIMIC database[^mimic]) containing important clinical evidence to answer these questions.
 Each instance of the question-note pairs is referred to as a "case".
 Clinical note excerpts come pre-annotated with sentence numbers which must be used to cite the clinical evidence sentences in system responses.
 Each sentence is manually annotated with a "relevance" label to mark its importance in answering the given question as `"essential"`, `"supplementary"`, or `"not-relevant"`.

-The development set (available on [PhysioNet](https://doi.org/10.13026/zzax-sy62)) comes with the relevance keys.
+The development set comes with the relevance keys.
 For the test set cases, the submissions should return a natural language answer with citations to the clinical note sentence numbers.
+The dataset is available on [PhysioNet](https://doi.org/10.13026/zzax-sy62).

 ### Access